-When shooting film, your negatives are your road map to understanding the relationship between your exposures and your results.
+When shooting film, your negatives are your road map to understanding the relationship between your exposures and your scan results.
 Our goal?
-To provide a tool to help you better understand your exposures and your scans at a glance.
+To provide a tool to help you better understand why you got the scans you did and how you might shoot differently (or the same) in the future to get different (or similar) results.

-The notion is the same, these Exposure Reference Sheets provide a thumbnail of each frame, allowing you to clearly and easily see how you exposed your film.
-They tell you what you need to know about your shooting and help you understand why you are getting the results you are for every.
-Single.
-Frame.
-No waiting required.
+Exposure Reference Sheets provide a thumbnail of each frame, allowing you to clearly and easily see how you exposed your film.
+They tell you what you need to know about your shooting to help you understand why you are getting the results you are.

 To help you further understand your exposures, refer to the exposure data (if your camera imprints it).
 Your Exposure Data includes information such as: